CN-TU/Datasets-preprocessing/UNSW-NB15/README.md

 If the [go-flows](https://github.com/CN-TU/go-flows) binary is not contained in the path, its location can be provided by the `GOFLOWS` environment variable.
 Environment variables can alternatively be specified in a file called `makeenv`.

-### Usage from without the CN network
+### Usage from outside the CN network
 You can obtain a local copy of the dataset from [the dataset authors](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/).
-To reproduce the labeled csvs from a local copy, point the `DATASET` environment variable to the directory containing the `UNSW-NB15_Source-files.zip` and `UNSW-NB15_GT.csv`.
-For instance, `DATASET=. make CAIA` generates the labeled dataset for the CAIA feature vector if you download the files to the directory where the `Makefile` is located.
+To reproduce the labeled csvs from a local copy, point the `DATASET` environment variable to the directory containing the file `UNSW-NB15_Source-files.zip`.
+For instance, `DATASET=. make CAIA` generates the labeled dataset for the CAIA feature vector if you download the file to the directory where the `Makefile` is located.

 # Known dataset issues
 * The ground truth file contains several duplicates entries and matching with flows from the provided pcaps is difficult.